Who is Capio Partners?

 In the other 15 states, you can record with the other party’s permission.
 If you tell them you intend to record, and they keep talking, consider it permission.
 They will usually hang up.

 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Capio Partners go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.

 A debt collection company is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Capio Partners From Your Credit Report Today!

-Lexington Law specializes in disputing Capio Partners accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm can assist you in disputing Capio Partners accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.